open-ephys/onix-breakout/gateware/README.md

 deserialization, interpreting user input, and driving indication LEDs.

 ## Build Steps
-The build process is governed by the the included Makefile.
+The build process is governed by the included Makefile.
 There are a few key
 targets:

 1. `make`: makes the bit file